zaxor0/zwerchhau/README.md

 - Damage to HP (flesh and blood) is always dealt first.
 - If HP damage brings the player character below 0 hit points, they are dead.
-- If a player character takes damage that brings them to *exactly* zero hit points, they may not necessarily die.
-Perform the *Will to Live* roll
+- If a player character takes damage that brings them to *exactly* zero hit points, no additional damage.
+Perform the *Will to Live* roll to see if they survive.
 - If still alive, add damage bonuses.
+- If after damage bonuses the player is at 0 or below HP, they are dead.

 ### The Will to Live